 Regularly service your car

-You should service your car every six months, or every 10-15,000 kilometres (though this varies from car to car—check your car manual for specifics).
+You should service your car every six months, or every 10-15,000 kilometres (this varies car to car, so check your car's manual for specifics).

 Check your tyre pressure

 Keep your tyres at the right pressure.
 Under or over inflated tyres not only use up to six per cent more petrol, they'll wear out more quickly.

 Moreover, they're unsafe.
 Check them monthly to ensure your cornering, stability, and braking are not compromised.

 Ask your mechanic to check they're balanced and properly aligned when you go in for your service.